Man United's Herrera denies spitting on City crest

-Ander Herrera denied intentionally spitting on the Manchester City crest at half-time of Manchester United's comeback at the Etihad Stadium.
+Ander Herrera denied intentionally spitting on the Manchester City crest at half-time of Manchester United's incredible derby comeback at the Etihad Stadium.

 United overturned a two-goal deficit thanks to Paul Pogba's quick-fire brace in Saturday's memorable 3-2 victory over Premier League champions-elect City, who were forced to wait to seal the title.